 Finally the free Estes Park Elk Fest “Elktober” is Oct 1 & 2 celebrates the elk rut, Native American Heritage and all things elk!
 There’s fun for all ages with educational areas, kids games, story telling & music, a bugling contest, and food vendors.

 When do the fall colors start showing up in the mountains?

 Every year can be a little different because the timing of fall color change depends on weather and elevation.
-Daylight and elevation determine the timing as colors start at higher elevations and work their way down, and rain, snow, cold, and wind affect the intensity of color and how long the color lasts.
-Aspens start turning in late August at higher elevations, and the peak of gold fall color is usually late September.
+Daylight and elevation determine the timing as colors start at higher elevations and work their way down.
+Rain, snow, cold, and wind affect the intensity of color and how long the color lasts.
+Aspens start turning in late August at higher elevations.
+The peak of gold fall color is usually late September.

 Where to see fall colors?